IBM/secure-perimeter/Create_Secure_Perimeter_Segment/README.md

 # IBM Cloud Secure Perimeter Segment

 An IBM Cloud provider template to provision a secure Perimeter Segment - which consists of a public vlan and a private vlan.
 This template depends on the previous creation of a Seure Perimeter.
 This tempalte will also apply rules to the Secure Perimeter to enfore this Secure Segment.
 The infrastructure used is [Terraform](https://www.terraform.io/).
 With this template, you can provision and manage infrastructure as a single unit.

 ## Create a Secure Perimeter Segment with this template

-Pre-requisistes
+Pre-requisites

     IBM Cloud infrastructure VPN access for SL account